bloodstiller/bloodstiller.com/content/Articles/ShadowCredentialsAttack.md

 4.  **Network Traffic Analysis**: Monitor for unusual Kerberos traffic patterns that might indicate certificate-based authentication abuse.

-### Conclusion {#conclusion}
+### Conclusion: {#conclusion}

 The Shadow Credentials attack vector demonstrates the evolving complexity of securing modern Active Directory environments.
 It highlights the importance of looking beyond traditional password-based security and considering certificate-based authentication mechanisms and critical user attributes.

 As defenders, staying informed about these advanced techniques is crucial.
 By understanding attacks like Shadow Credentials, we can better prepare our defenses and protect our organizations from sophisticated threats.

-### References:
+### Sources: {#sources}

-- I would recommend reading this for a DEEP dive onto it by the person who discovered the vulnerability: https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab
+-   I would recommend reading this for a DEEP dive onto it by the person who discovered the vulnerability: <https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab>

 -   Here is a great video alos showcasing how simple this attack can be:
     -   {{< youtube IK7qPMqSKMY >}}